fabian57fabian/archero_bot_57/wiki/Installation.md

   - Click 'OK' and then exit
 - Open a Command Line (press start, write CMD, press enter) and execute following commands by copying and pasting in the command line and pressing enter:

-  `pip install Pillow matplotlib numpy pure-python-adb pyqt5`
+  `pip install Pillow matplotlib numpy pure-python-adb pyqt5 requests`

 - Finally, download this program by clicking (in this page) on "Clone or download ->Download Zip".
 Once downloaded extract the compressed file (Left click -> Extract Here) and copy where you want.
 This is the program folder.